Melissa Stangl releases first book on consciousness

-In my case it sort of happened by accident!
+In my case, it sort of happened by accident!
 I went from working for corporate America in New Jersey to managing operations for an ayahuasca retreat center in Peru.
 My boss Daniel Cleland, founder of Pulse Tours, ran his campaign with Publishizer and then told me about the MAPS-sponsored Publishizer contest Up the Rabbit Hole.

-That was great, but wanted to better understand how consciousness affects disease and physical health (something that working with plant medicines really helped me see), and how we can use that knowledge to really heal, both inside and out.
+I wanted to better understand how consciousness affects disease and physical health (something that working with plant medicines really helped me see), and how we can use that knowledge to really heal, both inside and out.
 This book is the result of that.

 My initial motivation for this was the contest through Publishizer, so that pointed the way for me.
 I also knew there were many authors who had been successful with the Publishizer platform, which was reassuring.

 Q: Did you have a plan for selling the book before you discovered Publishizer?

 No — I didn’t even have a plan for writing one!